 A few days ago I wrote about the 15 nations in the world where productivity per hour worked (in dollars) is highest.
 In today’s article we’ll delve into another interesting economic fact.
 The 15 nations in the world where people work the hardest.
 The data refers to the period from 1870 to 2017.
+How many work hours in a year?

 Important: the data refer to the average working hours per worker in a full year From 1870 to 1949, the data refer to full-time workers (except in agriculture).
 Data from this period refer to only a few countries.